 History of the BME Church

-In response to the growing tensions surrounding slavery, Canadian members of the African Methodist Episcopal Church Conference formally established Chatham’s BME (Black Methodist Episcopal) Church in 1856.
+In response to the growing tensions surrounding slavery, Canadian members of the African Methodist Episcopal Church Conference formally established Chatham’s BME (British Methodist Episcopal) Church in 1856.
 On this site, American Abolitionist John Brown held his initial meeting to gain supporters for his attack on Harpers Ferry, Virginia.
 Also, the fight to end segregation in Chatham schools was led by a minister from this church.
 In 1983, the church was designated a heritage building by the City of Chatham due to its significance as one of the earliest religious institutions owned and governed by former slaves who escaped to and settled in Canada.
 In 1989, the BME Church was demolished due to disrepair.
 The lot was vacant until the establishment of the BME Park in 2009.

 Mary Ann Shadd Cary